 “Tradition Not Addiction”

-Culturally specific smoking prevention and cessation program for native Americans youth and young adults ages 11-26
+Culturally specific commercial tobacco, alcohol and other drugs prevention and cessation program for native Americans youth and young adults ages 11-26

 Participants of Waybinigay receive information, skills, cultural teachings, and ceremony through a 8-session curriculum.
 The program provides access to cultural activities through evening events, and social support for quitting.
 Upon finishing the eight-session curriculum, each participant receive incentives for completing the program & completing the 3 month follow-up questionnaire.